Post-hoc Popularity Bias Correction in GNN-based Collaborative Filtering: Experiments

 \textbf{Datasets.} We use three real-world datasets: KuaiRec~\cite{gao-cikm22}, Coat~\cite{schnabel-icml16}, and Yahoo!
 R3~\cite{marlin-recsys09}.
 We choose these datasets because they provide unbiased test data, which allows us unbiased evaluation of methods.
 KuaiRec, from Kuaishou short-video logs, provides a fully observed user–item matrix for unbiased evaluation, with nearly all users rating every video, while the training set remains sparse.
 The test set includes ratings from $1,411$ users on $3,327$ items.
 Following~\cite{gao-cikm22}, an interaction is considered positive if a user watches a video for more than twice its duration.
 Coat contains customer ratings from an online coat store, where each user rated $24$ self-selected items in the training set, and the unbiased test set includes ratings from $16$ randomly shown items per user.
 Yahoo!
 R3 dataset contains over $300,000$ self-selected user–song ratings by $15,400$ users in the training set.
 Additionally, a separate unbiased test set is collected by asking $5,400$ users to provide ratings for $10$ randomly presented songs.
 Ratings are given on a $5$-point scale, and for our experiments, we consider ratings of $3$ or higher as positive feedback.
 Table~\ref{tab:dataset_stats} presents a detailed overview of the datasets.
+Although evaluation on other datasets is possible, they generally do not provide unbiased test data.
+Those datasets construct test sets by sampling from user interactions in the training data~\cite{wei-sigkdd21}, which still follow a popularity-dominated distribution and prevent unbiased evaluation.
+Therefore, we use the three mentioned datasets, which provide unbiased test data under random or full-exposure settings, varying sizes, sparsity, and popularity, covering diverse real-world scenarios.

 \textbf{Evaluation metrics.} Following the all-ranking protocol~\cite{krichene-sigkdd20}, we rank all items per user, excluding those with positive feedback in the training set.
-Recommendation performance is measured using Recall@$k$, NDCG@$k$, and Hit Ratio (HR@$k$) with $k=20$ by default. $k$ denotes the position in a ranked list up to which we evaluate a model's performance.
-However, the KuaiRec dataset presents a special case.
+Recommendation performance is measured using Recall@$k$, NDCG@$k$, and Hit Ratio (HR@$k$) with $k=20$ by default, where $k$ is the evaluation cutoff.
+The KuaiRec dataset presents a special case.
 Its test set is constructed from a dense subset of the user-item matrix~\cite{gao-cikm22}, rather than being a random sample from the entire space.
-As a result, the traditional all-ranking method is not applicable.
+As a result, the traditional all-ranking protocol is not applicable.
 Instead, for KuaiRec dataset, we evaluate by ranking only the $3,327$ items that are fully exposed.